hajamesjw/babysitter-nightly-wage/README.md

 This is a Maven project.
 To test and build the project, navigate to ~/babysitterWage/ in Terminal and run the following commands.

-To run the tests: _mvn test_
+To run the tests and build the project:

-To build the project: _mvn clean package_
+* _mvn clean package_

+To execute the app, go to ~babysitterWage/Target/ and run the generated jar.
+Arguments of times are represnted from 1-24 (e.g. 5:00PM is 17):

+* _java -jar jar-file-name.jar "int-start-time" "int-bedtime" "int-end-time"_